LukeStashWalker/stashwalker/README.md

         - any type of sign
 - if solid blocks are found at build limit a warning message in posted in the chat HUD
     <!-- - single or double chest if the chest is in a dungeon with a broken spawner (potential kit shop dropoff location) -->
-- new chunks: renders rectangles around new chunks (based on copper ore in the Otherworld and ancient debris in the Nether), enabling you to follow chunk trails
+- new chunks: renders rectangles around new chunks (based on copper ore in the Overworld and ancient debris in the Nether), enabling you to follow chunk trails
 - sign reader: posts text of signs you pass by in the chat HUD

 ![alt text](screenshots/1.png)